Getting Started¶

 Go to Administration > Devices.

 Once an integration connects, devices appear automatically.
-You should see a list with:
+The table shows:

 - Manufacturer and model

-If devices do not appear, check that your integration is connected (green indicator) and that devices are paired with your Zigbee coordinator or registered in your cloud account.
+Use the integration tabs at the top to filter by source.
+If devices do not appear, check that your integration is connected (green indicator) and that devices are paired with your coordinator or registered in your cloud account.

-Build the spatial structure of your home.
+Build the spatial structure of your home as a nestable tree.
 A typical setup:

 Home